 - Marketing ROI

 CMOs must track many more KPIs to have a clear image of marketing operations.
-As for many of these executives, we advise creating multiple dashboards that group KPIs categorically to decrease the possibility of confusion and data headache.
+As for many of these executives, we advise creating multiple dashboards that group KPIs categorically to decrease the possibility of confusion and data headaches.

 Let's talk about the executives who are making the decisions to expand or reduce their data stacks, the CIOs.
 As experts, CIOs must track the current performance of their tech stacks to optimize performance.
 Constructing a dashboard that allows CIOs to view negative trends in technology investments can save resources and allow for investment into a better-performing tool.